Dr Richard Pope

 Student education

-At present, I formally co-supervise three PhD students in the School of Earth and Environment and at the University of Edinburgh:
+At present, I formally supervise three PhD students in SEE and at the University of Edinburgh:

-Former PhD students I have co-supervised in the the School of Earth and Environment include:
+Former PhD students I have supervised in the SEE include:

-I also supervised several UG and MRes students in the Atmospheric Chemsitry Group and supervised six previously funded undergraduate summer placements:
+I also supervised several UG and MRes students in the Atmospheric Chemistry Group and supervised six previously funded undergraduate summer placements:

 • Richard Johnson - Investigation of meteorological processes influencing UK air quality - Summer 2016